ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 <!--more-->

 ## Things I'd like to achieve with these updates
-* Introduce lazyloading and responsive images to make the photography pages *a lot* faster to load :x:
+* Introduce lazyloading and responsive images to make the photography pages *a lot* faster to load ✔
-* Add a dropdown 'about' menu in the header; possible reworking the header system completely to utilize hugo's capabilities more :x:
+* Add a dropdown 'about' menu in the header; possible reworking the header system completely to utilize hugo's capabilities more ✘
-* Re-style blogpost images to be more consistent :x:
+* Re-style blogpost images to be more consistent ✘
-* Built a way to make photo posts easier, using a function to range over the images and/or the concept of page bundles in hugo
+* Built a way to make photo posts easier, using a function to range over the images and/or the concept of page bundles in hugo ✘
-* Look into web feed functionality :x:
+* Look into web feed functionality ✘
-* Rewrite 'About' page :x:
+* Rewrite 'About' page ✘
-* Reach a state that I could describe as being fully functional (version 1.0) :x:
+* Reach a state that I could describe as being fully functional (version 1.0) ✘

 All changes will also be documented on the [approriate page](/version)